Magisterial District Judge Court - Filing Suit

 Questions and Answers When Suing In Magisterial District Judge Court

-If someone owes you money ($8,000 or less) you may sue them in Magisterial District Judge Court.
-Common reasons to sue are for the return of a security deposit or for the value of property a landlord refuses to give back to the tenant after the tenant moved.
+If someone owes you money you may sue them in Magisterial District Judge Court.
+Common reasons to sue are for the return of a security deposit, or for the value of property a landlord refuses to give back to the tenant after the tenant moves.

 What is a Magisterial District Judge?